scomup/sample_ORB/test/README.md

 ### Lesson07: 07_test_poseOptimizer
 Once ORB_SLAM2 create map, The Optimizer is used to minimized the projection error to find current camera pose.

+### Lesson08: 08_test_tracking
+with the above steps, we can track the camera pose continuously in this range of the initial map.